Forensic Nursing Careers and Degrees

 If you’re interested in furthering your education even more, master’s degree and PhD programs in forensic nursing are available at a variety of schools.
 You’ll learn about the theories of violence, trial preparation, civil law and other topics.

-The job growth outlook for forensic nurses is very good, with the U.S. Bureau of Labor and Statistics' 2014-15 Occupational Outlook Handbook predicting a 19 percent growth rate through 2022, which is faster that average for all occupations.
+The job growth outlook for forensic nurses, as part of the larger field of registered nurses, is very good, with the U.S. Bureau of Labor and Statistics’ (BLS) 2016-17 Occupational Outlook Handbook predicting a 16 percent growth rate through 2024, which is much faster that average for all occupations.

 Actual salaries may vary greatly based on specialization within the field, location, years of experience and a variety of other factors.
 National long-term projections of employment growth may not reflect local and/or short-term economic or job conditions, and do not guarantee actual job growth.